Campo de Fiori - a complete guide to this charming Rome neighborhood

 The area is best visited on foot so you can explore the little side streets and hidden gems.

-Is Campo de' Fiori a nice neighbourhood to stay in?
+Is Campo de' Fiori a nice neighborhood to stay in?

 Absolutely!
 Staying in Campo de' Fiori puts you right in the historical center and heart of Rome.